Ann C. Zumwalt, PhD

 Biography

 Dr. Zumwalt has a strong interest in training future biomedical educators and in curriculum and faculty development in medical education, with a particular focus on inclusive practices in medical education.
-She also has interest in methods to bridge the foundational and clinical sciences in medical education and in the development of graduate students as future biomedical educators.
+She also has interests in developing educational practices to bridge the foundational and clinical sciences in medical education and in developing graduate students as future biomedical educators.

 Dr. Zumwalt is currently the lead of the gender and sexual diversity content of the medical school curriculum.
-Previous major leadership positions include: Chair of the Preclerkship Curriculum Subcommittee; Co-director of the year-long first year medical course Principles Integrating Science and Medicine (PrISM); and Course Director of Body Structures (medical gross anatomy) course for 10 years.
+Previous major leadership positions include: Chair of the Pre-clerkship Curriculum Subcommittee; Co-director of the year-long first year medical course Principles Integrating Science and Medicine (PrISM); Graduate Program Director for the Department of Anatomy and Neurobiology; Course Director of Body Structures (medical gross anatomy) course for 10 years.
 She has taught advanced clinical anatomy topics at all levels of the medical school curriculum.
-Within the Department of Anatomy & Neurobiology she is Course Director of the Teaching in the Biomedical Sciences course and directs the Vesalius project committee.
-In 2018 she was awarded the Stanley Robbins Educator of the Year award in the School of Medicine.
+Within the Department of Anatomy & Neurobiology she is Course Director of the Teaching in the Biomedical Sciences course and Chair of the Vesalius project committee.
+She is also a facilitator in the CASOM Mid-career Faculty Leadership Program.
+Notable teaching awards include the Stanley Robbins Educator of the Year (2018) and Preclinical Educator of the Year (2010) in the School of Medicine.

 Service - National